 “Golf Gossip,” The Australasian (Melbourne), 29 June 1907

-For half a century Cyril Birnie lived in Japan.
-There he married an English woman named Margaret Mary Dannatt and raised two children.
+For half a century Birnie lived in Japan.
+There he married an English woman named Margaret Mary Dannatt and raised their two children.
 Cyril’s son, Eugene St. John “Bill” Birnie, would join the Indian Army, serve in the Third Afghan War, climb Mount Everest (yet fail to reach the summit), only to rise to become military secretary to Muhammed Ali Jinnah, first President of Pakistan.
 But that’s a story for another day.
+After Margaret’s death, Cyril Birnie would remarry and had another son in Japan, named Frederic, with Ellen Catherine (known as Nell).

-After the war, Birnie returned to Japan.
-His properties in Kobe had been levelled by Allied bombing, yet his home in Hakone remained standing (albeit housing US occupation forces).
-Cyril would remain in Japan until his death in 1958 and lies buried in Yokohama Foreigners Cemetery.
-Even today, every 23rd of November, there is an annual “Birnie Festival” in Hakone to commemorate his life and legacy as a conservationist.
-Cyril’s long association with Japan, from 1889 to 1958 is not only the story of an incredible Australian life, but also the tale of Australia’s turbulent relations with Japan, from the opening of ties during the Meiji Restoration, to the darkest hours of war, to the birth of a deep friendship in the postwar era that continues to this day.
-This year I will be attending the Birnie Festival on the 23rd of November in Hakone and continuing my investigation of Cyril’s extraordinary life and work.
-He was my great-grandmother’s uncle.
+Birnie’s long association with Japan, from 1889 to 1958 is not only the story of an incredible Australian life, but also the tale of Australia’s turbulent relations with Japan, from the opening of ties during the Meiji Restoration, to the darkest hours of the Pacific War, to the birth of a deep friendship in the postwar era that continues to this day.
+A legacy of peace.
+He was my great-great-grandmother’s brother.